md-harshaprada/Team-G-Registration_Form/README.md

-# Team-G-Registration_Form
+# registration-form
-Created a Registration Form.
+I created a registration form using HTML, CSS and Javascript.